dongmingh/v1performance/README.md

 That the runCases.txt contains:

-    node userInput-ccchecker-latency-i.json
+    sdk=node userInput-samplecc-latency-i.json

-will execute 1000 invokes (Move) with 1 thread on one network using ccchecker chaincode.
+will execute 1000 invokes (Move) with 1 thread on one network using sample_cc chaincode.
 The average of the execution result (execution time (ms)/1000 transactions) represents the latency of 1 invoke (Move).

-####Stress (invoke)

-That the runCases.txt contains:

-    node userInput-ccchecker-stress-i.json

-will execute invokes (Move) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

-    node userInput-ccchecker-stress-i.json

-####Stress (query)

-That the runCases.txt contains:

-    node userInput-ccchecker-stress-q.json

-will execute invokes (Query) with 4 threads on one 4-peer network using ccchecker chaincode for 600 seconds.

-####Stress (mix)

-Let the runCases.txt contain

-    node userInput-ccchecker-stress-i.json
-    node userInput-ccchecker-stress-q.json

-If both SCFiles are set to the same network, then this will execute invokes (Move) with 4 threads and invoke (Query) on one 4-peer network using ccchecker chaincode for 600 seconds concurrently

-If the SCFiles are set to different network, then network specified in userInput-ccchecker-stress-i.json will execute invoke (Move) and the network specified in userInput-ccchecker-stress-q.json will execute invoke (Query) concurrently.

 ####Long run

 That the runCases.txt contains:

-    node userInput-ccchecker-longrun-i.json
+    sdk=node userInput-samplecc-longrun-i.json

-will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using ccchecker chaincode for 72 hours at 1 transaction per second.
+will execute invokes (Move) of various payload size ranging from 1kb-2kb with 1 threads on one network using sample_cc chaincode for 72 hours at 1 transaction per second.

 ####Concurrency

 That the runCases.txt contains:

-    node userInput-ccchecker-concurrency-i.json
+    sdk=node userInput-samplecc-concurrency-i.json

-will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
+will execute invokes (Move) of 1kb payload with 50 threads on one 4-peer network using sample_cc chaincode for 10 minutes.

 ####Complex

 That the runCases.txt contains:

-    node userInput-ccchecker-complex-i.json
+    sdk=node userInput-samplecc-complex-i.json

-will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using ccchecker chaincode for 10 minutes.
+will execute invokes (Move) of various payload size ranging from 10kb-500kb with 10 threads on one 4-peer network using sample_cc chaincode for 10 minutes.
 Each invoke (Move) is followed by an invoke (Query).